 • All transfers by comfortable minibus.
 All ferries and other boat trips.
 Drivers can leave vehicles safely parked at The Mountview Hotel.
 We can also offer a courtesy drop off to Aviemore on Saturday morning.

 • Guidance from a professional Group Leader.

-What's not included in your UNEXPLORED ORKNEY in autumn for birders holiday price
+What's not included in your UNEXPLORED ORKNEY holiday price

 • Extra night in Nethybridge area at beginning and end of holiday.
 This can be arranged for you if requested at time of holiday booking.

 • Insurance, drinks and other items of a personal nature.